 Richard joined Addleshaw Goddard LLP in September 2021 and is a Legal Director in the firm's Pensions Team.
-He has specialised in pensions law for nearly 25 years.
+Prior to joining the firm, he was for many years a pensions partner at a global law firm.
+Richard has specialised in pensions law for more than 25 years.

 Richard advises employers and trustees on a full range of pensions-related legal issues.
 He acts in respect of a wide variety of pension schemes, from small insured arrangements to large multi-employer defined benefit schemes, and is able to tailor his advice accordingly.